-Probably the most famous reserve in Kenya, the Masai Mara is home to a wide range of wildlife including lions, leopards, cheetahs, buffaloes, giraffes, black rhinos, elephants and many more.
+Unquestionably the most famous reserve in Kenya, the Masai Mara is home to a wide range of resident wildlife including lions, leopards, cheetahs, buffaloes, giraffes, black rhinos, elephants and many more.
 During the great migration’s annual appearance, nearly 1.5 million wildebeest and zebra move through the reserve, making for a breathtaking experience for travelers.
 The Masai Mara is the only location in Kenya to try and witness a river crossing of the migration – wildebeest and zebra attempting to cross one of the reserve’s rivers while trying to avoid the jaws of hungry predators.
 Surrounded by and administered by the local Maasai communities, the reserve has something for everyone.
 We recommend staying in one of the private conservancies that border the Mara for a more exclusive experience.

 Samburu, Buffalo Springs & Shaba National Reserves

-These three reserves, nestled together among rolling hills and the Ngare Ndare River, are the gems of north-central Kenya.
+These three reserves, nestled together among rolling hills and the Ngare Ndare River, are among the gems of north-central Kenya.
 Shaba is home to a monument to Joy Adamson of “Born Free” fame, and the other reserves are rich with game including the ‘Samburu Special 5’ – Grevy’s zebra, reticulated giraffe, Beisa oryx, Somali ostrich and gerenuk- as well as lions, elephants, leopards, crocodiles and much more.

 Tsavo East and West

-Actually two different parks, Tsavo is famous for spectacular views, wide open spaces and notorious “man-eating lions” made famous during the building of the Uganda Railway in the late 1800’s.
+Actually two different parks, Tsavo is famous for spectacular views, excellent wildlife viewing, wide-open spaces and notorious “man-eating lions” made famous during the building of the Uganda Railway in the late 1800’s.
 The area is home to more than 500 bird species and a variety of wildlife habitats.
-It’s a place to lose yourself in nature.
+It’s a place to lose yourself in rugged and unspoiled nature.